GabrielJouet/Gabriel-Jouet/README.md

 <img src="Juan y Carlos.png" alt="hi" class="figure"/>

 <p class="centered">
-	My latest project is a <strong>cooperative puzzle game jam project</strong> made for the <a href="https://itch.io/jam/gmtk-2021">GMTK Game Jam 2021</a>.
+	Juan y Carlos is a <strong>cooperative puzzle game jam project</strong> made for the <a href="https://itch.io/jam/gmtk-2021">GMTK Game Jam 2021</a>.
 It was created under 48 hours in June 2021 with 3 of my colleagues.

 	<br>

 	I was in charge of developing enemies, building environment and level design.
 </p>

 <p class="centered">